Leidos Data Architect Salary | $80K-$225K+ | Levels.fyi

 Data Architect compensation in United States at Leidos totals $213K per year for T5.
-View the base salary, stock, and bonus breakdowns for Leidos's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Leidos's total compensation packages.
 Last updated: 10/7/2025

 Level Name